 Since our work in a home involves emptying every closet, cupboard, drawer and cabinet, setting up our tables/displays throughout the home and turning the entire home into a showroom, it is impossible for someone to live in the home while we work.

 People are sometimes surprised at the amount of items on display in an estate home.
-However, remember that in our own homes, many items are hidden away in the closets, drawers, cupboards, cabinets, attics, etc. When all of those are emptied onto tables and placed on display in the home, there can appear to be too much for one home to hold.
+However, remember that in our own homes, many items are hidden away in the closets, drawers, cupboards, cabinets, attics, etc. When all of those items are emptied onto tables and placed on display in the home, there can appear to be too much for one home to hold.
 Occasionally, if a homeowner doesn't have enough for a sale on their own, we will combine two estates in one home.
-That is necessary for homes in gated communities like White Bluff in Whitney, Texas, because they are not allowed to have a sale conducted on the property.
-Their items can be moved and included in the home of another owner that doesn't have enough for a sale of their own.
+That is necessary for homes in some gated communities because they are not allowed to have a sale conducted on the property.
+Their items can be moved and included in the home of another owner who doesn't have enough for a sale of their own.
 When we conduct a combination sale, that is always explained in the advertising.